Atinuke-Akinyemi/LITA-PROJECT-/README.md

 I then added Inbound rule for my SSH and HTTP traffic and seet the source as Anywhere IP4 Address to alloww traffic anywhere While I left the outbound rule as it is by allowing all traffic.
 After adding rule, I click on create Security Group.
 ### The Image of my security Group created is uploaded above on my Github.com page due to the fact that my laptop is window 7 and couldn't download the github desktop
-## NEXT STEP: WHICH IS LAUNCHING MY INSSTANCES
+## NEXT STEP: WHICH IS LAUNCHING MY INSTANCES
 I click on Launch Insstances and enter AtinukeAkinyemi_lita as my Name and tags Info and hoose AWS as Application and OS Images.
 I then Choose Amazon Linux 2 AMI for Amazon Machine Image and t2 Micro as my instance type.
-After which i created my keypair by clicking New keypair and entering my keypair name AtinukeAkinyemi_Kp I then edited my Network setting by choosing the VPC created by LITA and set my EC2 to be on the public subnet created by Lita so as to access via Internet and enable Auto-assign public IP Info and then select the existing security group created by me.
+After which i created my keypair by clicking New keypair and entering my keypair name AtinukeAkinyemi_lita_Kp.pem I then edited my Network setting by choosing the VPC created by LITA and set my EC2 to be on the public subnet created by Lita so as to access via Internet and enable Auto-assign public IP Info and then select the existing security group created by me.
 Then I lauch my Instances and Refresh the page to see if it has be check.
 ### The Image of my instances running is also uploaded above on my Github.com page
+## NEXT STEP: whICH IS CONNECTING TO MY EC2 INSTANC TO INSTALL APACHE WEBSERVER ON IT.
+I click on my EC2 instance and go to connect.
+I then move to the SSH client and copied the document under key not publicly viewable and paste it on gitbash where my keypair is downloaded.
+### The image of my SSH Client is uploaded above on my Github.com page
+Then i connect to my EC2 instance by copying the example the example in SSH client, the example already has my keypair name and my EC2 instance and i pasted it on the gitbash and it ask if i want to continue and i typed yes.
+### The image of where my EC2 instance is sitting on is uploaded above on my Github.com page